No Way Out (2005)

 The 2005 No Way Out was the seventh No Way Out professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
 It was held exclusively for wrestlers from the promotion's SmackDown! brand division.
 The event took place on February 20, 2005, in the Mellon Arena in Pittsburgh, Pennsylvania.

-The main event featured a Barbed Wire Steel Cage match for the WWE Championship between reigning champion John "Bradshaw" Layfield and The Big Show, in which JBL won via escape.
+The main event featured a Barbed Wire Steel Cage match for the WWE Championship between reigning champion John "Bradshaw" Layfield (JBL) and Big Show, in which JBL won via escape.
 The predominant match on the undercard, was Kurt Angle versus John Cena, where the winner would face the WWE Champion for the title at WrestleMania 21.

 Production

 Background

 No Way Out was first held by World Wrestling Entertainment (WWE) as the 20th In Your House pay-per-view (PPV) in February 1998.
 Following the discontinuation of the In Your House series, No Way Out returned in February 2000 as its own PPV event, thus establishing it as the annual February PPV for the promotion.
-The 2005 event was the seventh event in the No Way Out chronology and was held on February 20 in the Mellon Arena in Pittsburgh, Pennsylvania.
+The 2005 event was the seventh No Way Out and was held on February 20 in the Mellon Arena in Pittsburgh, Pennsylvania.
 Like the previous year's event, the 2005 event featured wrestlers exclusively from the SmackDown! brand.

 Storylines

-The main feud heading into No Way Out was between John "Bradshaw" Layfield (JBL) and The Big Show.
-At the Royal Rumble, JBL defended his WWE Championship in a Triple Threat Match against Kurt Angle and Big Show.
+The main feud heading into No Way Out was between John "Bradshaw" Layfield (JBL) and Big Show.
+At the Royal Rumble, JBL defended his WWE Championship in a triple threat match against Kurt Angle and Big Show.
 During the bout, members from Team Angle (Luther Reigns and Mark Jindrak) and JBL's Cabinet (Orlando Jordan and the Basham Brothers) interfered, and eventually the Cabinet helped JBL retain his championship by pinning Angle.
 Later in the evening JBL entered the office of SmackDown!
 General manager Theodore Long, who immediately announced a Barbed Wire Steel Cage Match between JBL and Big Show for the WWE Championship at No Way Out.
-On the February 3 episode of SmackDown!, Big Show defeated the Bashams in a handicap match.
+On the February 3 episode of SmackDown!, Big Show defeated the Basham Brothers in a handicap match.
 On the February 10 episode of SmackDown!, JBL and his cabinet attacked Big Show, and on the February 17 episode of SmackDown!, Big Show did the same thing to JBL and his cabinet.